“The Scientist” Lyrics Meaning (Coldplay)

 The request for secrets and questions suggests a desire for deeper understanding.

-But then, there’s a shift—the real wish isn’t just for conversation, but to rewind time.
+But then, there’s a shift.
+The real wish isn’t just for conversation, but to rewind time.

 The pain is so overwhelming that starting fresh feels like the only way forward.